 What is YAML?

-YAML (YAML Ain’t Markup Language) is a human-readable data serialization language that has become the standard for configuration files in modern DevOps and software development.
+YAML (YAML Ain’t Markup Language) is a human-readable data serialization language that has become the de facto standard for configuration files in modern DevOps and software development.
 Originally released in 2001, YAML was designed to be more readable than XML and simpler than JSON for configuration purposes.

 How to Use the YAML Validator

-- Paste your YAML content into the input area
+- Paste your YAML content into the input area — a Kubernetes manifest, a

-- Click “Validate” or press
+.gitlab-ci.yml, a Helm values file, or any YAML document. - Click “Validate” or press

 Common YAML Errors and How to Fix Them